-The project is in the highest priority category, though it was not part of the ranking scheme because it is presently under construction.
+The project is in the highest priority category, though it was not part of the ranking scheme because it is complete.

 The project is largely within land owned by and will be maintained by Philadelphia Parks & Recreation.

 Entity Philadelphia Parks & Recreation

 Status Completed

 Туре Trail

 Length Approximately 1 mi

 Completion Spring 2013

 Rank Not Ranked - Completed